 - Thoroughly mix all the ingredients for the levain, then cover and let it sit overnight (12 hours) at room temperature.

-- In the morning, mix all the dough ingredients together thoroughly and let sit for 6 hours.
+- In the morning, in a large bowl, mix all the dough ingredients together thoroughly.
+The dough should resemble wet cement.
+Cover and let sit for 6 hours.

 - Oil a 13-inch Pullman pan.
 Transfer the mixture into the pan and cover.
 Let rise for 2 hours or until the dough has risen to an inch from the top of the pan.